ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-newvm.md

 This tutorial presents a simple example to deploy a VMware virtual machine running on VMware cluster and attached to VPC subnet using a VLAN interface and allow the virtual machine to vMotion between hosts.
 {:shortdesc}

 Important.
 This tutorial is part of [series](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware#vpc-bm-vmware-objectives).
 {:important}

 ## Objectives
 {: #vpc-bm-vmware-newvm-objectives}

 In this tutorial, you will create a VMware virtual machine running on VMware cluster using VPC and VPC bare metal server network constructs.
-Your virtual machine will be attached to VPC subnet using baremetal server's VLAN NIC.
+Your virtual machine will be attached to VPC subnet using bare metal server's VLAN NIC.

 ![Virtual machines attached to VPC subnet](images/solution63-ryo-vmware-on-vpc/Self-Managed-Simple-20210813v1-Non-NSX-based-VMs.svg "Virtual machines attached to VPC subnet"){: caption="Figure 1.
 Virtual machines attached to VPC subnet" caption-side="bottom"}